 I was at the BizExpo in The Citywest Hotel in Dublin earlier this year and I listened to Donna Kennedy, one of the speakers, who is a business coach.
 She mentioned that if we managed to be 1% more productive than the previous day we would achieve so much more over the course of a year.

-So I mulled this over for a few days and came up with getting out of bed straight away and start 10 minutes earlier every day so now I start at 6am instead of the old me who started at 9am.
-I find that 6am is early enough and I won’t be joining the 4am club any time soon.
+So I mulled this over for a few days and came up with getting out of bed straight away and starting 10 minutes earlier every day so now I get up at 5am and start working at 6am.

 As soon as I wake up I count to 5 and I get up on 5.
-It gives me motivation and a sense of achievement first thing as I used to be a ‘hit the snooze button kind of guy’.
+It gives me motivation and a sense of achievement first thing as I used to be a bit of a ‘hit the snooze button kind of guy’.

 This simple tweak to my morning routine gives me momentum that makes me so much more productive because not only have I done a day’s work by lunchtime it feels like I have an extra 2 hours worth of work under my belt too.